Cash value policy choices are very different and you don't end up with a policy you can't manage.

 - If you take a loan or withdrawal against the cash value and don't pay it back, the death benefit for your beneficiaries will be reduced by that amount.

 - If you have regrets immediately after buying a life insurance policy of any type, you can likely return it for a full refund if you act fast.
 "Free look" periods generally last 10 days, depending on the state.

 How fast does cash value grow?The rate of growth depends on the policy and the guarantees in it.
 Examine the policy illustration -- this will show you both the guaranteed (minimum) and non-guaranteed values over time.
 Make sure you understand what the minimum guaranteed cash value amounts are, in a worst-case scenario.
 Some policy illustrations can be very complex.

 Don't buy a policy you don't understand.
 Consult a fee-based financial advisor if you want help navigating the choices of cash value policies.

 Do you need cash value life insurance?

-If you're thinking about life insurance because you have a specific financial obligation you want to cover, you probably don't need to pay the higher cost for cash value life insurance.
+If you're thinking about life insurance because you have a specific financial obligation you want to cover, cash value life insurance isn't usually the cheapest choice.
 For example, term life is a good fit if you want to have life insurance for: